The following notes were left the past couple

 21st:

-Thanks Jeremy for this quiet and peaceful place to be in this time of
+Thanks Jeremy for this quiet and peaceful place to be in this time of turmoil

-like this.
-"God Bless America"
+Bless America"

-(note: Joe and Sharon left a small American flag in the
+(note: Joe and Sharon left a small American flag in

 .
 Joe and Sharon, Wantage, NJ